daavelino/information_security/risk_management_entry.md

 |A minimal level of vulnerable code should be expected for every system.|Implement procedures to report vulnerabilities found and to mitigate their effects on vulnerable systems in a timely manner.|There are no procedures to report and mitigate vulnerabilities OR procedures to report and mitigate vulnerabilities are in place but are not efficient to mitigate vulnerabilities in a timely manner.|
 |The effects of exposing vulnerable systems cannot be fully predicted.|Introduce a monitoring and alert program for suspicious behavior and train staff on how to react on suspicious cases.|There is no monitoring and alert program in place OR there is no training of staff on how to react on suspicious cases OR there are monitor or training program but they are insufficient to produce an adequate response in case of suspicious.|
 |The effectiveness of the vulnerability program cannot be take as granted|Introduce measurable indicators of performance including, at least: the progress of vulnerabilities detected and fixed AND the reduction of the likelihood of occurency of vulnerabilities AND the improvement of the timelines to fix vulnerable code AND the awareness on the main vulnerabilities detected by the program AND the training on how to detect and correct the main vulnerabilities detected by the program.|There are no measurable indicators of performance in place OR measurable indicators of performance are in place but at least one of the minimal required indicators is missing.|

+#### **Negative effects:**

+  - Loss of control or ownership of business processes and procedures.
+  - Loss of profit due to impairment or recovery of the business activities.
+  - Contractual violations due to impairment of activities or misalignment of the deliverables.
+  - Violation of law or compliance requirements.
+  - Increasing of the operational cost due to incident handling and system refactoring.

+## How to manage this risk
+The defined controls should be evaluated in a defined basis or via a randomized controlled trial (RCT) way.
+Every evidence of failure of a given control should be recorded for that evaluation and used to produce the frequency of occurency (F) of this risk.
+The negative impact (I) should be assessed and estimate to compose the impact of this risk.
+The risk score should be considered as the result of FxI.
+Where the impact (I) cannot be assessed in terms of financial impact, a opportunity cost evaluation should be used instead.